Khao chae

 Khao chae (ข้าวแช่, /th/) is "rice soaked in cool water".
 "Khao" means "rice" and "chae" means "to soak".
 Around the time of King Rama II, the recipe was adapted from a Mon dish and then modified.
 It was meant to be made and consumed in the hot season, from mid-March to the end of April.
 Ice was not then available in Thailand, so the water was kept cool during hot season by putting it in an earthenware vessel in a shaded place.
 Some old recipes call for the use of camphor to cool the dish.

 History

-The Mon people prepare this dish, known as Thingyan rice in Burmese, during the Songkran (Thingyan) Festival as part of their Thai's New year.
+The Mon people prepare this dish, known as Thingyan rice in Burmese, during the Songkran (Thingyan) Festival as part of their Thai New Year.
 When khao chae was introduced to Thailand during the reign of King Rama II, it was considered "royal cuisine" and not available to the public.
 According to Thai celebrity chef McDang, who grew up in a Bangkok palace, it's "the only Thai dish that can truly be considered 'royal Thai cuisine'."

 Some of the most famous neighborhoods in Bangkok where it can be found include Banglampoo and Dinso road near the Democracy Monument, including Baan Varnakovida, both are in Phra Nakhon.